jfjohnson/terraform-module-template/GETTING_STARTED.md

 ### Single Terraform Working Directory
 If you need to run the Terraform GitHub Actions in a single, non-root directory, you will need to set the `tf_working_dir` input to the Terraform code directory.

-**Important**: This will need to be done in all of the YML Action files located in the `.github/workflows` directory.
+**Note**: This will need to be done in all of the YML Action files located in the `.github/workflows` directory.

 **Example**: If the Terraform code can be found under `example/terraform/directory`, the updated `tf_working_dir` input for the `terraform_github_actions.yml` Action would look similar to this